Strategy Versus Culture — Which Comes First?

 So, from our perspective, Strategic Clarity almost always comes first — before cultural change.
 Why?
 Because you need to know where you are headed to provide the context for “How” you will get there.

-But, once your strategy is clear, believable, and implementable enough, you must take the time to purposefully align your corporate culture to your specific strategy for it to have a chance to succeed.
+But, once your strategy is clear, believable, and implementable enough, you must take the time to

 What Happens When Strategy and Culture are Unaligned?